xKDR/NighttimeLights.jl/docs/src/concepts.md

 While using nighttime lights, you may need to find the total lit of an image over a mask.

-For example, if you have a background noise mask (where pixels considered noise are marked as 0 and the remaining at marked as 1), you may need to find the the total of an image over the lit pixels of the mask.
+For example, if you have a background noise mask (where pixels considered noise are marked as 0 and the remaining at marked as 1), you may need to find the total of an image over the lit pixels of the mask.

 ```@docs
-aggregate(image, mask)
+aggregate(image, mask::Array{T, 2}) where T <: Real
 ```

 The aggregate function is equivalent to